Tunnel Rat (G.I. Joe): Sigma Six

 Tunnel Rat also appears in G.I.
-Joe: Sigma 6, although his character design is overhauled that there is no resemblance to his previous version.
-In that series, he has a penchant for portable hi-tech devices and a specialty in infiltration and demolition materials.
+Joe: Sigma 6, although his character design is completely overhauled, leaving no resemblance to his previous version.
+In Sigma Six, he has a penchant for portable hi-tech devices and a specialty in infiltration and demolition materials.
 He is also somewhat lazy and will eat anything, including live insects.
-He often works with Heavy Duty, who seems to be his best friend.
+He often works with Heavy Duty, who appears to be his best friend.

 Resolute

 The character appears in G.I.
-Joe: Resolute, where his character is given a much more gung-ho and cocky treatment.
+Joe: Resolute, voiced by Eric Bauza.
+He is given the task of destroying a Cobra satellite network.
+Though loose debris nearly killed him, he was able to pull off the mission and landed safely back to Earth.

 Renegades

 In G.I.
 Joe: Renegades, Tunnel Rat is portrayed as Chinese American, hailing from Chinatown.
 He is part of the titular "Renegades", a sub-team of Joes on the run from the law, and one of the central characters of the series.
-He often serves a comedic purpose in contrast to the more serious characters.
+He often acts as the comic relief in contrast to the more serious characters.
 He serves as the team's medic, having field medic training.
 He is an outdoor survival expert with extensive knowledge of soil microbes, plants, fungi, and insects.

 In the episode "White Out," it was revealed that Tunnel Rat was once on the same military team with Snow Job and Frostbite.
 In the episode "The Anomaly," it is revealed that Tunnel Rat has a brother named Teddy.
 The siblings work together in saving a friend who had been abducted by a Sewer Viper.
 At the end of the episode, Tunnel Rat goes to see his family.
 The reunion takes place off-screen, as the viewers only hear Tunnel Rat's mom yell "Nicky!?" in a surprised tone.